Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Hahndorf - Echunga, placing the area among the bottom 25% of areas assessed nationally

-Hahndorf - Echunga has seen approximately 13 new homes approved each year over the past five financial years, totalling 66 homes.
-In the current financial year FY-26, up to May, 5 approvals have been recorded.
-On average, around 0.5 new residents arrive per new home annually between FY-21 and FY-25, indicating supply is meeting or exceeding demand while supporting population growth.
-The average construction value of new dwellings is $301,000.
+Hahndorf-Echunga has seen approximately 13 new homes approved annually over the past five financial years, totalling 66 homes.
+As of FY26, seven approvals have been recorded.
+On average, 0.5 new residents have arrived per new home each year between FY21 and FY25, indicating that supply is meeting or exceeding demand.
+The average construction value for new dwellings over this period was $301,000.

 Frequently Asked Questions - Development